 The phone is your mouthpiece to your customers.
-Even in the age of apps, phone is the main way we create and build trust.
+Even in the age of advanced technology, the phone is the main way we create and build trust.
 Over 70% of people moving use the phone first to find a mover.

 Here’s what we’ve learned talking to over 2,000 people moving:

 3) Be Brief: Brevity is the soul of wit.
-You want to get to the heart of it quick.
+You want to get to the heart of it quickly.
 Have you ever been on the receiving end of a long pause?
 1, 2, 3, 4, 5.
-Use less words and speak clearly.
+Use fewer words and speak clearly.
 The ideal call time with a potential customer is between 7 – 10 minutes for a local job.

-4) Honesty is the best policy: if someone has a 3 bedroom home you know 2 movers in an hour isn’t going to cut it.
-By being honest you earn the customers respect and set the proper expectations for the move.
-Even if they don’t go with you it’s better than having a customer with unrealistic expectations you won’t be able to meet.
+4) Honesty is the best policy: if someone has a three-bedroom home, you know two movers in an hour isn’t going to cut it.
+By being honest, you earn the customer’s respect and set the proper expectations for the move.
+Even if they don’t go with you, it’s better than having a customer with unrealistic expectations you won’t be able to meet.

-8) Be strong on price: When giving price if you think it’s expensive so will they.
-Instead quickly go to what’s included in the price.
-Sell how great your service is, most people buy on service not price- even if they say otherwise.
-Try not to offer up discounts too quickly, it creates hesitancy and makes it seem your prices are inflated.
+8) Be strong on price: When giving price, if you think it’s expensive, so will they.
+Instead, quickly go to what’s included in the price.
+Sell how great your service is.
+Most people buy on service, not price- even if they say otherwise.
+Try not to offer discounts too quickly.
+It creates hesitancy and makes it seem your prices are inflated.

 10) Find out how they found you: You spend a lot on leads.
 Knowing how each potential customer finds you is key for marketing and making the most out of your advertising spend.

 We hope you enjoy these tips.
 What are your tips for making the most out of phone leads?